doegox/ElectronicColoringBook/README.md

                         Max ratio to test when guessing image size.
 E.g. default=3 means testing ratios from 1:3 to 3:1 -o OFFSET, --offset=OFFSET
-                        Offset to skip original header, in number of blocks -f, --flip            Flip image top<>bottom
+                        Offset to skip original header in number of blocks, can be float
+  -f, --flip            Flip image top<>bottom
   -p PIXELWIDTH, --pixelwidth=PIXELWIDTH
                         How many bytes per pixel in the original image